ALLENDALE COUNTY, S.C. (WJBF) — The murder of a transgender woman is under investigation. It’s the second one in South Carolina in recent weeks.

 The family is asking anyone who knows anything to simply come forward.

 “Time doesn’t heal all wounds as it’s stated,” Doe said.
 “You just learn to manage.
-You’re always looking for [Dime], wondering where [Dime] is, knowing that [Dime’s] not coming back.”
+You’re always looking for him, wondering where he is, knowing that he’s not coming back.”